NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 .. warning::

-   Never check the file into github unless you remove your **password**.
+   Never ever ever check the file into github unless you remove your **password**.
+We suggest editing this file elasewhere and then removing it when the task is completed.

 .. hint::

-   A demonstartion is contained at end of the Video
+   A demonstration is contained at end of the Video

    .. raw:: html